Your financial planner gets paid even if your account loses value, what a deal!

 In the past, financial planners, stock brokers and financial advisors used assets under management as a revenue source.
 It works this way: the client has $500,000 invested with the advisor and even though some of the assets may have been acquired with some level of load (sales charge) the advisor charges a percentage of the account annually.
 The annual percentage can vary and over the years has shown a decrease but generally between 1% and 2% is still the norm.
-That translates to a range on our example of between $5,000 and $10,000 a year in fees being subtracted from the account owner’s funds.
+That translates to a range in our example of between $5,000 and $10,000 a year in fees being subtracted from the account owner’s funds.

 Deciding whether to “hire” a professional advisor is strictly dependent on what your goals are and at what level of involvement you wish to be.
 If you are satisfied with your account performance and expenses, then it is a wise choice.

-If you decide to continue with an advisor who is charging you fees for your assets, questions should be asked and answers should be considered.
+If you decide to continue with an advisor who is charging you fees for your assets, questions should be asked, and answers should be considered.

 Fear of Changes: With the internet, more and more information becomes available.
 As an example, you can easily find what a low range or a high range of Assets Under Management fees should be.
 What would you say to your advisor to have him/her lower the fees?
-Remember, their costs are not declining but in general fees for managed asset are.
+Remember, their costs are not declining but in general fees for the managed asset are.
 Has your advisor suggested a new fee structure that would benefit you?
-Has the advisor suggested that the fees are now too large and should be lowered?
+Has the advisor indicated that the fees are now too large and should be lowered?

-The important question to ask is this: Are you a fee based advisor or are you a fee only advisor?
-Remember a fee only advisor charges only for their time.
+The important question to ask is this: Are you a fee-based advisor or are you a fee-only advisor?
+Remember a fee-only advisor charges only for their time.